menus12/DAwR-2023-final-project/README.md

 |**is_accepted**|-|field for access in the business process|No|
 |**mark700**|-|700-point scale|No|

-Detailed customization steps are described in Apendix 1.
+Detailed customization steps are described in Appendix 1.
 After customizing original dataset we have a resulting dataframe with 11 variables and ```253 080``` unique results (~42% of original size):

 ```R
 > glimpse(esim_data)